Skip to content

 Bringing Abrams Power to House-to-House Fighting

 In the tight urban grid of Ramadi, brute force became a necessity.
-By late April and into May 2006, commanders from the 1st Brigade Combat Team, 1st Armored Division (1/1 AD) began integrating M1A1 Abrams tanks into their house-clearing playbook.
-What began as infantry-only sweeps now had armored punch — and it changed the battle’s tempo.
+Commanders from the 1st Brigade Combat Team, 1st Armored Division began integrating M1A1 Abrams tanks into their house-clearing playbook.

 1st Lt.
-Miguel Santana, 35, of Miami, Fla., with Bravo Company, 1-36 Infantry—attached to Warrior Company, 1-37 Armor—heads out on a cordon-and-search mission in Ramadi, Iraq (Monte Morin / Stars and Stripes)
+Miguel Santana with Bravo Company, 1-36 Infantry, attached to Warrior Company, 1-37 Armor, heads out on a cordon-and-search mission in Ramadi, Iraq

 The Tank-Infantry Playbook

 Operations now followed a brutal efficiency: infantry squads from units like 1st Battalion, 36th Infantry Regiment or the 506th Infantry Regiment would stack up at a breach point.
-Behind them, an Abrams would fire a main gun round into an upper floor or fortified window.
+Behind them, an Abrams would fire a main gun round into an upper floor.
 Dismounted troops flooded in, clearing rooms, while tanks and Bradleys provided overwatch on outer roads.
-The coordination was complex — but lethal.

-A destroyed M1A1 Abrams from 2nd Battalion, 37th Armor Regiment lies in the streets of Ramadi, 2006—struck by powerful improvised explosive devices during intense urban combat
+A destroyed M1A1 Abrams from 2nd Battalion, 37th Armor Regiment in the streets of Ramadi, 2006, struck by improvised explosive devices during intense urban combat

 Close Air and Quick Reaction

 Lance Cpl.
-Sebastian M. Molnar, 30, of K Company, 3/8 Marines, scales a wall after a patrol near the Government Center in western Ramadi, May 16, 2006.
-The mission aimed to assess battle damage and disrupt insurgent activity targeting Coalition and Iraqi forces
+Sebastian M. Molnar of K Company, 3/8 Marines scales a wall after a patrol near the Government Center in western Ramadi, May 16, 2006

 OP VA and the Turning Point